Top 5 Myths about Career Education in High School

 Myth 5: There Won’t Be a Job for Me

-The “middle job” market is booming and has a huge upside.
-Middle jobs are those requiring a high school diploma and some specialized training but not necessarily a four-year degree.
+The “new-collar” job market (or middle jobs) is booming and has a huge upside.
+New-collar jobs are those requiring a high school diploma and some specialized training but not necessarily a four-year degree.
 Those jobs include dental hygienists, lab technicians, and paralegals.

 Knowing the truth behind the myths will help your student navigate the ever-changing paths to the right career.
 There are also a number of myths surrounding online learning.
-Some parents don’t realize that public online schools are tuition-free and provide the same structure, support, and accountability as all public schools.
+Some parents don’t realize that public online schools are tuition-free* and full time, have state-certified teachers, and offer a high-quality education that provides the skills, knowledge, and confidence students need.
 Others are unaware that K12 students are encouraged to participate in national clubs and extracurricular activities, including athletics sponsored by local public schools.

 Seth Livingstone is a veteran writer and editor who has spent much of his career in sports journalism covering multiple Olympic Games, Super Bowls, World Series, and Daytona 500s.
 He covered the Boston Red Sox throughout the 1980s and 1990s before joining USA Today and Baseball Weekly in 1999.
 He maintains his membership in the Baseball Writers Association of America and is a Hall of Fame voter.
 Seth holds a bachelor’s degree in journalism from Northeastern University and has also worked as a substitute teacher (all grades and subjects).
 He lives in Northern Virginia with his wife and has two grown children.